 - Document everything: what happened, who witnessed it, what the environment looked like, what you were told.

-- If it’s a needlestick, go to infection control immediately — the HIV post-exposure window is 72 hours.
+- If it’s a needlestick, go to infection control immediately – HIV post-exposure prophylaxis works best started right away and loses effectiveness between 48 and 72 hours.

 - Workers’ comp typically covers medical bills and about two-thirds of lost wages, but has real limits.